sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 $$\text{branch coverage} = \frac{\text{decision outcomes covered}}{\text{decision outcomes total}} \cdot 100\%$$

 Decisions (or branches) are easy to identify in a CFG.
-Arrows with either `true` or `false` (i.e., both the arrows going out of a decision block) are branches, and therefore must be exercised.
+Arrows with either `true` or `false` (i.e. both the arrows going out of a decision block) are branches, and therefore must be exercised.

 Let's aim at 100% branch coverage for the Count Letter's `count` implementation above: